technology-toolbox/website/content/blog/jjameson/2009/09/14/the-jameson-datacenter.md

 ---
 title: 'The "Jameson Datacenter"'
 date: 2009-09-14T07:53:00-06:00
-excerpt: 'Back in a post from February 2008, I first referred to the "Jameson Datacenter" while discussing one of the servers running in my basement.
+description: 'Back in a post from February 2008, I first referred to the "Jameson Datacenter" while discussing one of the servers running in my basement.
 Since then I''ve referenced my home lab about a dozen times in different posts but never provided significant details...'